zng-ui/zng/TODO/_current.md

     - Input replaces selection.
         - Char input, paste, IME

+* ArrowUp and ArrowDown should move the caret to either the start or end of the line if you're at the first or last line respectively.

 * Implement IME.
     - See https://github.com/rust-windowing/winit/issues/1497

 # Accessibility

+* Implement transforms and size.

+* Implement available commands.
+    - Do we need to split scroll commands?
+        - Firefox does not announce scroll?
+    - `ShowContextMenu` cannot always be announced.
+        - `AccessCommandName` is not a valid enum for selecting actions?
+        - Or we need to split the click.
+    - Technically `accesskit::Action::Blur` is not always available when focus is, ESC can return focus to same place.

+* Implement or remove `SetNextTabStart`.

+* Figure units for `accesskit::ActionData::ScrollTargetRect` and others.

 * Implement a way to detect access state updates.
     - Right now we rebuild the entire tree every time.